epiverse-trace/tutorials/instructors/files/04-practical-tutors.md

     #> 2:   [20,40)    5179150  0.3282628  2015
     #> 3:       40+    2362911  0.1497651  2015

-## Activity 2: Compare the baseline scenario with a single intervention
+## Activity 2: Compare the Baseline Scenario with a Single Intervention

-Compare the disease trajectories of **new infections** in the whole population with those under an intervention, using the following available inputs:
+Compare the disease trajectories of **new infections** in the whole population under two conditions:

+1. The baseline scenario (no intervention)
+2. A scenario with a single intervention

+Use the following inputs to define and explore the intervention
+scenario:

-- Time to start the intervention
+- Start time of the intervention
 - Duration of the intervention
-- Type of intervention (on contacts, on transmission rate, or vaccination)
+- Type of intervention (on contact reduction, on transmission rate reduction, or vaccination)
-- Reduction effect or rate of vaccination
+- Reduction or Vaccination rate

+**Steps:**

+Open the file `04-practical-activity-2.R` and complete all the lines marked with `#<COMPLETE>`, following the detailed steps provided within the R file.

+**Questions:**

 Within your room, write your answers to these questions: